Montefiore Synagogue: History

 In 2007 a general medical practice opened on the grounds of the former estate.
 The developer contributed funds to preserve the woodlands next to the historic synagogue.

-The rite of the synagogue is that of Bevis Marks in the City of London.
+The Sephardi rite of the synagogue is that of the Bevis Marks Synagogue in the City of London.
 Regular services are no longer held due to a lack of a local Sephardi congregation.

 Architecture

-The building is set on a knoll that, in Sir Moses' day, overlooked extensive gardens.
+The building is set on a knoll that, in Montefiore's day, overlooked extensive gardens.

 The synagogue is a noted example of ecclesiastical Regency architecture.
-The architect was Montefiore's cousin, David Mocatta.
-It was the first purpose-built synagogue in Britain designed by a Jewish architect.
-It is a masonry building covered with stucco.
-The building is a rectangular with canted corners and a semicircular apse to accommodate the Torah Ark.
+The building was the first purpose-built synagogue in Britain designed by a Jewish architect.
+The stucco-covered masonry building is rectangular with canted corners and a semicircular apse to accommodate the Torah Ark.
 The small vestibule contains the stairway of the women's gallery.
-The facade features a clock, which is the only example in an English Synagogue.
+The façade features a clock, which is the only example in an English synagogue.
 The clock bears the motto, Time flies, virtue alone remains.
-The Montefiore coat of arms was a later addition to the facade.
+The Montefiore coat of arms was a later addition to the façade.

 The typically Regency interior features an octagonal dome with a lantern to admit daylight, and a window over the Torah Ark.
 The interior was originally of whitewashed plaster.
 The pink, grey and cream marble and granite walls and much of the furniture were added by Montefiore's heirs in 1912.
 Oak furniture and iron gallery supports were added in 1933.
 Windows on the northeast and southeast walls with stained glass were also added in 1933.

 The synagogue is illuminated by candles in the original chandeliers.
 The gallery is curtained by an old-fashioned, tall latticework.
 It retains Lady Montefiore's original seat, no. 3.
 Sir Moses' seat is on the ground floor.
-In 1933, the original wooden board with the prayer for the Royal Family was moved to the Bristol Synagogue.
+In 1933, the original wooden board with the prayer for the Royal Family was moved to the synagogue in Bristol.

-In the lobby there is a memorial to a member of the family, Captain Robert Sebag-Montefiore who was killed in Gallipoli during World War 1.
+In the lobby there is a memorial to a member of the family, Captain Robert Sebag-Montefiore who was killed in Gallipoli during World War I.